qmsstudios/uosstructure/Course Descriptions/Department of Information Technology Course Descriptions.md

 Research-focused examination of systems that integrate human and artificial intelligence.
 Explores human-AI collaborative frameworks, augmented cognition, cognitive enhancement technologies, and the co-evolution of human and machine intelligence.
 Students develop advanced theoretical models and experimental designs exploring the interface between human and artificial cognitive systems.

 ### IT750: Computational Sustainability and Green IT
 Examines computational approaches to environmental sustainability challenges and the environmental impact of information technology.
 Covers optimization techniques for resource efficiency, computational models for environmental systems, sustainable computing infrastructures, and energy-efficient algorithms.
-Students develop innovative computational approaches to sustainability challenges while considering ethical dimensions of technology's environmental impacts.
+Students develop innovative computational approaches to sustainability challenges while considering ethical dimensions of technology's environmental impacts.[/su_spoiler]